mbeckh/msvc-common/README.md

 64-bit release build of the same project would be named `foo_x64.lib`.

 ### Documentation
-Documentation and all files required to build it SHOULD be put into this directory.
+Documentation and all files required to build it SHOULD be put into the directory `doc/`.

 ### Public Include Files
-All includes which should be externally visible, i.e. consumed by users of a shared library, SHOULD be placed into this folder.
+All includes which should be externally visible, i.e. consumed by users of a shared library, SHOULD be placed into the folder `include/`.

 ### External Libraries
-This directory contains all external libraries, mainly in the form of git submodules.
+The directory `lib/` contains all external libraries, mainly in the form of git submodules.

 To ensure that all libraries which are part of a solution use the same build settings, all dependencies of all sub modules using this project scheme MUST also be placed into the root `lib/` folder.